hmoyen/drone_sim/README.md

 ## 10. Full setup test

-To control the drone with the joystic
+To control the drone with the joystick, turn on your ESP32 and run the script `remap.py`.
+In case of our project, we are still working on an Interface to use as a menu of the game running in the FPGA (with lifes, difficulty leveles, etc).

 # Working with Submodules